 Doctoral Programmes Board (Forskarutbildningsnämnden - FUN)

-This board looks at issues regarding postgraduate studies and the university's research profiles.
-Dalarna University has doctoral degree-awarding powers in the fields of Microdata Analysis, Educational Work, and Health and Welfare with Specialisation in Evidence-Based Practice, and has doctoral students registered at other higher education institutions who are active within all the University's research profiles.
-Questions concerning research programmes are dealt with principally by FUN, which answers to UFN and which is closely tied to the research profiles.
+This board looks at issues regarding postgraduate studies and the University's research.
+Dalarna University has doctoral degree-awarding powers in the fields of Microdata Analysis, Educational Work, and Health and Welfare with Specialisation in Evidence-Based Practice, and has doctoral students registered at other higher education institutions who are active within all the University's research.
+Questions concerning research programmes are dealt with principally by FUN, which answers to UFN and which is closely tied to the University's research.

 Read more about the Doctoral Programmes Board